RECIPE: Faloodeh or Faludeh, It’s Delicious Rosewater Sorbet

 These days, faludeh can easily be made into granita; but we think that churning it into a smooth sorbet makes it even more magnificent.

-The rose water and rose syrup purchased for the occasion also are a delicious enhancement to vanilla ice cream.
+The rose water and rose syrup purchased for the occasion also are delicious enhancements to vanilla ice cream.

 In addition to refreshing yourself in the heat of the summer, also make faludeh on Valentine’s Day and Mother’s Day.
 It is, in essence, edible roses.